Hi,

 Dear friend,

-If the employee's services were terminated in just 24 days then this is purely a recruitment failure.
-It only goes on to show that company had a wrong hire.
-Anyway, it is a different matter.
+If the employee's services were terminated in just 24 days, then this is purely a recruitment failure.
+It clearly indicates that the company made a wrong hire.
+Nevertheless, it is a separate issue.

 Thanks,